Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/camera/object_data.rst

 Composition Guides
 ------------------

-*Composition Guides* are available from the drop-down menu, which can help when framing a shot.
+*Composition Guides* are available from the menu, which can help when framing a shot.
 There are eight types of guides available: